RoshanNindrai/RBSentinel/README.md

 # RBSentinel

 RBSentinel helps is filling the communication gap between the applewatch and the parent application.
-It opens up a REST based handler to handle information needed by the watchapp
+It opens up a REST based interface to handle information needed by the watchapp.

 #Installation